 Constructor University's educational concept is highly regarded both nationally and internationally.
-While the university has consistently achieved top marks over the last decade in Germany's most comprehensive and detailed university ranking by the Center for Higher Education (CHE), it has also been listed by the renowned Times Higher Education (THE) magazine as one of the top 300 universities worldwide (ranking group 251-300) in 2019 as well as in 2021.
-Since 2022 Constructor University is considered to be among the top 30 percent out of more than 1600 universities worldwide and is ranked the most international university in Germany.
-The THE ranking is considered as one of the most widely observed university rankings.
-It is based on five major indicators: research, teaching, research impact, international orientation, and the volume of research income from industry.
+While the university has consistently achieved top marks over the last decade in Germany's most comprehensive and detailed university ranking by the Center for Higher Education (CHE), it has also been listed by one of the most widely observed university rankings, the Times Higher Education (THE) ranking.
+More details on current ranking positions found the can be at https://constructor.university/more/about-us.